JEE Main 2026 Marks vs Percentile: April Attempt Analysis, Shift Trends & Category-wise Cutoffs

 JEE Main 2026 Marks Vs Percentile

-This is where the JEE Mains marks vs percentile analysis becomes important.
-Since the answer keys have been released, we see a rise in students’ queries on, ‘How many marks are required for 99 percentile in JEE Main?’, ‘How many marks for 95 percentile?’, ‘90 percentile at what marks for the easiest shift?’, etc. This means that students are confused about the marks vs percentile for JEE Mains 2026.
+Since the answer keys have been released, there is a rise in students’ queries on, ‘How many marks are required for 99 percentile in JEE Main?’, ‘How many marks for 95 percentile?’, ‘90 percentile at what marks for the easiest shift?’, etc. This means that students are confused about the marks vs percentile for JEE Mains 2026.
 To address the student queries for specifically JEE Mains 2026 marks vs percentile, we have provided a detailed shift-wise analysis of the marks vs percentile.

-JEE Main Percentile Predictor 2026
+JEE Main College Predictor 2026

 Table of contents